k3s-io/docs/docs/installation/private-registry.md

       "^rancher/(.*)": "mirrorproject/rancher-images/$1"
 ```

-The image will still be stored under the original name so that a `crictl image ls` will show `docker.io/rancher/coredns-coredns:1.6.3` as available on the node, even though the image was pulled from the mirrored registry with a different name.
+When using redirects and rewrites, images will still be stored under the original name.
+For example, `crictl image ls` will show `docker.io/rancher/mirrored-pause:3.6` as available on the node, even though the image was pulled from the mirrored registry with a different name.

 ### Configs